JOONKYUHONG/DNSC6301_JOONKYUHONG/README.md

 ### Ethical considerations

 * **Describe potential negative impacts of using your model**:
   * Math or software problems
   * Real-world risks: who, what, when or how
 * **Describe potential uncertainties relating to the impacts of using your model**:
   * Math or software problems
-  * Real-world risks: who, what, when or how?
+  * Real-world risks: who, what, when or how? privacy
 * **Describe any unexpected or results**: no missing value